 Stay in the park

 If your prime goal is to be as close to nature as possible, staying at Mutiara Taman Negara Resort is your only real option.
-You can stay in one of their various bungalow/chalet-style rooms (from 320 ringgit), their (overpriced at 80 ringgit) dormitory or camp on the periphery of the site.
+You can stay in one of their various bungalow/chalet-style rooms, their dormitory or camp on the periphery of the site.

 The only other option is to stay at one of the nature-spotting hides, but you’ll need to lug in your water, food and bedding and the one hide we visited was downright grotty and looked like it hadn’t been stayed in for a very long time.